amy10260903/ASAS-MIR-Tutorial/README.md

 Please put the files (wave files and pdf) into a folder and submit to ilms.

-1. Q1 : 2 output wave files and discussion
+1. Q1 : Three audio files(mentioned in Mission: 1) with clicks and two source codes with some comments (mentioned in Mission: 2), optimizations can also be done.
-2. Q2 : your own music wave file and discussion
+2. Q2 : Your own music wave file and discussion